paihu/netflow_exporter/README.md

 # Prometheus netflow Exporter
 This is an exporter that exposes information gathered from netflow for use by the Prometheus monitoring system.

-now support netflow v9 only
+now support netflow v5 and v9.

 ## Installation
 go get -d